Access Control Door Readers

 The Reader-Controllers are easier to install, while the controllers with separate readers are more flexible and include advanced features.
 These IP door readers are part of the Door Access Control System.

-Readers connect through the controller to the network.
-Up to two readers can be connected to the network-attached controller
+Readers connect to a controller and the controller is connected to the network.
+One or more readers can be connected to the network-attached controller

 IP Door Reader Comparison